yanivh/Polyglot-SpeechScore/README.md

 #### Your answer
-I will invest time in few areas: <br>
+I will invest time in few areas : <br>
 <br>
 **Improved speech-to-text engine**
 * Validate different speech recognition models like the [open source version ](https://github.com/openai/whisper)of **Whisper** by OpenAi.
 * Model Retraining - Using Babbel user audio recordings, to retrain in house speech-to-text models.

 **Improve phonemes recognition**
-* Enhance the system's accuracy.
+* Enhance the system's accuracy, evaluate phonemes recognition libraries like : g2p, and phonemizer.
+* use Babbel user audio recordings / phonemes data, to train the phonemes recognition model.
-* addressing any potential issues (describe in in the previous question)
+* Addressing any potential issues (describe in the previous question, for example:Identify similar Sounds,Text duplication, etc...)
 * Support multiple languages